hburgoyne/picard_mcp/PROCESSES.md

 ### Register a new OAuth client for Django

-To register a new OAuth client for the Django application, run the following command:
+**✅ Working Process**: To register a new OAuth client for the Django application, run the following command:

 ```bash
 docker-compose exec django_client python register_oauth_client.py